French Community of Belgium: Description

-French speakers who live in the Flemish Region are not included in the official numbers for the French-speaking Community, since the French Community has no jurisdiction in that region.
+The French Community has no jurisdiction over French speakers living in the Flemish Region.
 Their number is unknown, given the absence of sub-nationality status and the discouragement of linguistic criteria in census-taking.
 Estimates of the French-speaking population of Flanders vary from 120,000, around 200,000, to around 300,000.

-The French Community of Belgium makes up about 40% of the total population of Belgium; 60% of the population belongs to the Flemish Community, and 1% to the German-speaking Community.
+The French Community of Belgium extends over about 40% of the total population of Belgium; 60% of the population belongs to the Flemish Community, and 1% to the German-speaking Community.